ScottLogic/blog/_posts/2026-02-25-ai-concerns-regarding-developers.md

 they're simply good enough.

 Additionally, it's worth noting that unit tests are a numbers game and quantity is arguably as important as quality.
-A good unit test suite should have a test fail whenever a line changes (and it should point straight to the issue).
+A good unit test suite should fail when any change is made to the output of any publicly accessible method (and the failing test should point straight to the issue).
 This is best achieved with plentiful unit testing, where more complex tests that don't point to specific "units" of code are worse than 1000s of tiny highly specific ones.
 It is also an area where following clean code principles is less necessary (for example, repeated code in unit tests, if written more readably as a result, is fine and in my opinion preferred.
 Feel free to fight me on this in the merge requests).

+It should also be noted that large comprehensive testing suites help guide changes made by these AI tools.
+Granular and specific tests that fail with clear errors will return plain text explanations back to the models when they break something, allowing them to avoid changing functionality they don't intend to change and ensuring what they do indent to do has no side affects.

 ## Things that are certainly a concern

 ### Junior developers and their on-project learning opportunities

-I'll happily accept to many readers my ~5 years of experience is a relatively weak position to be taking an opinion on this.
+I'll happily accept that, to many readers, my roughly 5 years of experience puts me in a relatively weak position to be taking an opinion on this.
 Regardless, since the early 2020s AI tooling has gone from experimentally useful and very occasionally available to actively being pushed on everyone to use.

 My first 2-3 years was spent building things I directly wrote into the IDE and although search engines had started to begin to show generated summaries of search results, real people's content was how I solved problems.
-Posts of stack overflow, sites like W3School, Mozilla Developer, GeeksForGeeks and _speaking to other humans_ were my way of figuring out how to technically tackle something.
+Posts of Stack Overflow, sites like W3School, Mozilla Developer, GeeksForGeeks and _speaking to other humans_ were my way of figuring out how to technically tackle something.
 That lower level of engagement into what you're doing teaches you if what you're doing is any good or not, a crucial skill for not just writing code but learning how to judge it's quality.

 If new developers spend the beginning of their careers leaning on LLMs to generate code, yet are still required to review, approve and sign off changes, what good will their approval be?

+I think the best solution to this is to allow junior developers access to these tools, but preserve the current review process.
+Using a tool to generate a solution to a problem can be much faster than typing it by hand, but it of course runs the risk that it can be done without understanding why it works.
+As long as changes still require human review, we can question changes line by line like and enforce whoever is writing them to understand what it is they have written.
+If a team has the capacity to ask open ended questions and give time to discussion on MRs (e.g. "Why did you choose to use this package?" or "I think extracting this out to a new method would be cleaner, what do you think?"), I think they should.
+That way, junior developers can write changes quickly and still learn deeply how they work.

 ### Quality, especially within new frameworks and languages